-- (1) The DIFC Authority DIFCA Board of Directors, after consultation with the Commissioner, may make Regulations under the Law in respect of: - (a) any matters related to the application of the Law; - (b) as proposed by the Commissioner of Data Protection under Article $\frac{27(2)}{28(2)}$ . - (2) The Commissioner of Data Protection may propose Regulations to the DIFCA in respect of any matter that facilitates the administration and application of the Law or furthers the purposes of the Law, including but not limited to: - (a) the development and publication of information to DIFC entities and their employees concerning the application and interpretation of the Law and Regulations; - (b) procedures for initiating and filing complaints; - (c) procedures for appealing and reconsidering decisions or determinations of the Commissioner of Data Protection; - (d) fines; - (e) forms, procedures and requirements under the Law;
+- (1) The DIFCA Board of Directors, after consultation with the Commissioner of Data Protection, may make Regulations under the Law in respect of: - (a) any matters related to the application of the Law; - (b) as proposed by the Commissioner of Data Protection under Article 28(2). - (2) The Commissioner of Data Protection may propose Regulations to the DIFCA Board of Directors in respect of any matter that facilitates the administration and application of the Law or furthers the purposes of the Law, including but not limited to: - (a) the development and publication of information to DIFC entities and their employees concerning the application and interpretation of the Law and Regulations; - (b) procedures for initiating and filing complaints; - (c) procedures for appealing and reconsidering decisions or determinations of the Commissioner of Data Protection; - (d) fines; - (e) fees;

-- (f) the keeping of the register of notifications; and - (g) the conduct of the Commissioner of Data Protection and his officers, employees and agents in relation to the exercise of powers and performance of functions. - (3) Where the DIFCA Commissioner of Data Protection issues a standard or code of practice, the DIFCA Board of Directors, may incorporate such a standard or code into the Regulations by reference and in such circumstances, except to the extent that the Regulations otherwise provide, a person who is subject to the provisions of any such standard or code must shall comply with such provisions as if they were provisions of the Regulations. - (4) Where any legislation made for the purpose of this Law purports to be made in exercise of a particular power or powers, it shall be taken also to be made in the exercise of all powers under which it may be made. - (5) The DIFCA Board of Directors shall publish draft Regulations by means of a notice under Article 27 (6) 28(6). - (6) The notice of draft Regulations-must shall include the following: - (a) the draft text of the Regulations; - (b) a statement of the substance and purpose of the material provisions of the draft Regulations; and - (c) a summary of the draft Regulations. - (7) Upon publication of a notice under Article 27-(6) 28(6), the DIFCA shall invite Linterested pPersons to make representations with respect to the draft Regulations within a period of at least thirty (30) days after the publication, or within such period as the DIFCA Board of Directors may otherwise determine. - (8) Article $\frac{27}{(5)}$ $\frac{28(5)}{28(5)}$ , Article $\frac{27}{(6)}$ $\frac{28(6)}{28(6)}$ and Article $\frac{27}{(7)}$ $\frac{28(7)}{28(7)}$ shall not apply if the DIFCA concludes that any delay likely to arise under such Articles is prejudicial to the interests of the DIFC. - (9) Any period of time during which the DIFCA invites interested persons to make representations with respect to draft Regulations prior to Article $\frac{27}{28}$ coming into effect shall be deemed to count as part or all of the period referred to in Article $\frac{27}{(7)}$ 28(7).
+- (f) forms, procedures and requirements under the Law; - (g) the keeping of the register of notifications; and - (h) the conduct of the Commissioner of Data Protection and his officers, employees and agents in relation to the exercise of powers and performance of functions. - (3) Where the DIFCA Board of Directors issues a standard or code of practice, it may incorporate such a standard or code into the Regulations by reference and in such circumstances, except to the extent that the Regulations otherwise provide, a person who is subject to the provisions of any such standard or code shall comply with such provisions as if they were provisions of the Regulations. - (4) Where any legislation made for the purpose of this Law purports to be made in exercise of a particular power or powers, it shall be taken also to be made in the exercise of all powers under which it may be made. - (5) The Commissioner of Data Protection shall publish draft Regulations by means of a notice under Article 28(6). - (6) The notice of draft Regulations shall include the following: - (a) the draft text of the Regulations; - (b) a statement of the substance and purpose of the material provisions of the draft Regulations; and - (c) a summary of the draft Regulations. - (7) Upon publication of a notice under Article 28(6), the DIFCA shall invite interested persons to make representations with respect to the draft Regulations within a period of at least thirty (30) days after the publication, or within such period as the DIFCA Board of Directors may otherwise determine. - (8) Article 28(5), Article 28(6) and Article 28(7) shall not apply if the Commissioner of Data Protection concludes that any delay likely to arise under such Articles is prejudicial to the interests of the DIFC. - (9) Any period of time during which the DIFCA invites interested persons to make representations with respect to draft Regulations prior to Article 28 coming into effect shall be deemed to count as part or all of the period referred to in Article 28(7).

-28.29.
-Funding and Fees
+29. Funding

-In respect of each financial year of the Commissioner of Data Protection, the President shall ensure that there is a provision of sufficient financial resources approved by the DIFCA DIFCA Board of Directors to adequately perform its functions and exercise its powers in accordance with the Laws and the Regulations.
+In respect of each financial year of the Commissioner of Data Protection, the Government of Dubai shall ensure that there is a provision of sufficient financial resources to enable the Commissioner of Data Protection to adequately perform its functions and exercise its powers in accordance with the Laws and the Regulations.

-29.30.
-Annual Funding of the Commissioner of Data Protection
+30. Annual Funding of the Commissioner of Data Protection